-Bus Rapid Transit (BRT) is a bus transport system that provides fast, convenient and cost-effective urban mobility.
-The most visible element of a BRT system are the separate bus lanes that ensure fast and tightly timed operation.
-Its independence from other traffic conditions therefore ensures calculable travel speeds and a high degree of reliability in driving operation - quite to the satisfaction of passengers.
+The bus transport system known as Bus Rapid Transit (BRT) provides towns and cities with fast, convenient and cost-effective mobility.
+The most visible element of a BRT system are the separate bus lanes which ensure congestion-free operation with short intervals between buses.
+The independence of the vehicles from other traffic events not only ensures high travel speeds, but also a high degree of reliability.
+Mercedes-Benz is globally committed to the expansion of BRT systems.

-“Metrobüs” line 34 in Istanbul is equally fascinating.
-It is covered by buses operating in extremely close succession, with left-hand traffic.
-The numbers are spectacular: 52 kilometres in length, 750 000 passengers each day.
-The backbone of this system are 250 Mercedes-Benz CapaCity articulated buses and 250 Mercedes-Benz Citaro and Conecto articulated buses.
+Another fascinating route is the Metrobüs line 34 in Istanbul.
+It is served by buses traveling at extremely short intervals on the left of the main traffic.
+The spectacular figures: 52 kilometers in length, 750,000 passengers every day.
+The backbone of this transport system consists of 250 Mercedes-Benz CapaCity high-capacity articulated buses and 250 Mercedes-Benz Citaro and Conecto articulated buses.

 In Central Europe, BRT lines are used more or less selectively, for example in Nantes, Nancy and Strasbourg as feeder routes from the suburbs, or in the Spanish city of Granada for traffic calming in the city center.
 In the Netherlands, route 300 connects the city of Haarlem (155,000 inhabitants) with nearby Schiphol Airport and with the metropolis of Amsterdam.